 If you can't arrive during working hours on the day of arrival, you'll need to collect your keys from our 24-hour Security Office in the Venn Building.

-The Lawns, The Courtyard and Westfield Court
+The Courtyard and Westfield Court

-The move-in date for The Lawns, The Courtyard and Westfield Court is Saturday 15 September.
+The move-in date for The Courtyard and Westfield Court is Saturday 15 September.
 There'll be loads welcome activities for you, as well as lots of staff and student ambassadors to help you get settled in.
 The time you can pick up your key depends on which hall you’re in.
 We'll contact you soon with your allocated moving-in time.

 Please note that all students living at the above residences must complete the e-Induction fire safety and accommodation module before arrival.
 If you haven't, we won't be able to release your keys.